NullRefExcep/AngularFormus/README.md

 }

 ```
-Also You can use dot notation:
+You can use dot notation:
 ```js
 form = {
     fieldsets: {